 Genetically Modified Crops

 Genetically Modified (GM) crops are one answer to the food production problem.
-According to Michael Specter, GM foods can feed larger populations because pests and disease can lower food productivity by one third.
-Disease resistant genetically modified crops can lead to higher yields with less pesticide use and reduced soil erosion.
+According to Michael Specter, GM foods can feed larger populations because pests and disease lower food productivity by one third.
+Disease resistant genetically modified crops lead to higher yields with less pesticide use and reduced soil erosion.

-GM crops are very controversial for many reasons, both environmental and health-related.
+GM crops are controversial for many reasons, both environmental and health-related.
 One concern is that GM crops release toxins into the soil, which may harm other plants.
 Another concern is leakage or genetic pollution, where pollen from GM crops is carried by the wind or insects to non-engineered crops or to wild plants.

 A big health-related concern is allergic reactions.
 Genes taken from allergenic foods like nuts could be dangerous to people with food allergies.
 There is also concern that GM foods could lead to antibiotic resistance in humans.
 As populations continue to grow, we may have no choice but to turn to controversial methods of food production.

-Considering the various challenges to future food production, such as decreased water supply to farmers, increasing desertification, reaching the limit in the availability of arable land and increased meat consumption, there is growing concern that we may be getting closer to experiencing the dire predictions of Malthus and Ehrlich.
-It is easy to take comfort in the fact that doomsayers have proved to be wrong in the past.
+Considering the various challenges to future food production, such as decreased water supplies to farmers, increasing desertification, reaching the limit in the availability of arable land, and increased meat consumption, there is growing concern that we may be getting closer to experiencing the dire predictions of Malthus and Ehrlich.
+It's easy to take comfort in the fact that doomsayers have proved to be wrong in the past.
 However, as every mutual fund prospectus will tell you, past performance is not an indication of future performance.

-It is always possible that science and technology will continue to save the day.
+It's possible science and technology will continue to save the day.
 More investments have to be made to ensure this.
 To prevent Malthus' terrible predictions from becoming a reality, more can be done to reduce population growth.
 Almost half of all pregnancies are unplanned.
 Many women around the world desperately want to reduce the size of their families.
 Doing much more to help them could go a long way in preventing a future food catastrophe.